 At Red Deer Lake United Church, we choose to be a community of compassion and inclusion.

-We affirm God’s unconditional love and acceptance of all people by welcoming individuals of any ethnic/cultural diversity, age, sexual orientation, socio-economic or marital status, gender, mental health, or physical ability.
+We affirm God’s unconditional love and acceptance of all people by welcoming individuals of any ethnic/cultural diversity, age, sexual orientation, socio-economic or marital status, gender identity and expression, mental health, or physical ability to all aspects of our life together.

 We seek to create supportive spaces and programs that are inviting and nurturing for all.